darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 Sorry bluetooth 16bit & wired headphones 16bit it's your turn now, your going to be cut down to 12bit to fit into a 24bit slot.
 This is still the lesser of two evils, I mean your only loosing 4bit vs 8bit.<br>

-Sorry bluetooth 16bit & wired headphones 16bit it's your turn now, your going to be cut down to 12bit to fit into a 24bit slot.
-This is still the lesser of two evils, I mean your only loosing 4bit vs 8bit.<br>

 Welcome to the headphone control center<br>

 This is how I calculated the amount of channels for headphone & bluetooth<br>